masc-ucsc/livehd/docs/Policy.md

 # Policy

-This document explains the policy to handle contributions to the lgraph project.
+This document explains the policy to handle contributions to the LGraph project.
 Most of this document is inspired in LLVM developers policy.

 ## Submit of Contribution